bios | catalyst, dances by emily johnson

 max wirsing • company administrator/ production assistant/ prop construction

-Max Wirsing has been working as an administrator for Emily Johnson/Catalyst since the fall of 2009.
+Max Wirsing is a dancer & choreographer who has been working as an administrator for Emily Johnson/Catalyst since the fall of 2009.
 He worked previously as the Walker Art Center's Visitor Services Performing Arts Specialist, and received a National Performance Network Mentorship and Leadership Initiative grant with which he was mentored by curator Philip Bither on projects concerning new audience development and engagement.
-Max also works as a free lance dancer and has recently performed in works by Morgan Thorson, Chris Schlichting, Emily Johnson/Minouk Lim, Karen Sherman, Nick LeMere and Justin Jones.
+As a free lance dancer he has recently performed in works by Morgan Thorson, Chris Schlichting, Emily Johnson/Minouk Lim, Karen Sherman, Nick LeMere and Justin Jones.

 bethany Lacktorin • sound artist/engineer/multi-instrumentalist / performer (niicugni)